state303/devops-toolkits/README.md

 # devops-toolkits

-A personal repository to serve simple dash script to ansible.
+A personal repository for automations; from simple dash script to ansible.. and much more.